 August, 2013 | by John Siebenthaler

 May, 2014 update: Google's latest Panda update that focuses on links has radically altered SERP results, leaving companies scrambling trying to overhaul strategy.
 Everyone is affected, small business more so than large.
-Google continues to assure marketers that now more than ever great content is the key to search marketing success.professional marketing and communications
+Google continues to assure marketers that now more than ever great content is the key to search marketing success.taking business to market

 This is content.
 An original story told with text and graphics about what goes into web site content and how I think Google treats my digital information.
 This story and the rest of my site content is parked on my California host‘s server which is actually located in Texas, inside a directory with my URL on it.
 That’s what content is.

 This two-dimensional page is nothing more than HTML code surrounding my words and whatever images, audio and/or video I care to include.
 Because Google tends to reward originality, sites with higher quality content can expect better ranking results.
 What makes it unique are the editorial copy stylings written for humans to read.

 Searches for powersports and marketing, advertising, public relations or social media consistently rank siebenthalercreative.com on page one or very close to it, and usually in the top five.

 Web content at its most basic begins with a <body> tag and should include a <head> tag named something other than “home” or “untitled”.
 How it looks, sounds and reads inbetween depends on inspiration, creative value and SEO cleverness.
 It’s storytelling that’s all about copy, art and judgement.
 Neglect one, and it’s like trying to sit on a two-legged stool.

 Why I Think Google Thinks Content Is Critical